krzentner/language-world/data/gpt-3.5-turbo/goal_md/handle-press-0.md

-To push down the handle reliably, the robot should perform the following steps:
+The task `handle-press` can be performed reliably if the robot follows these steps:
     Steps:  1.
 Put gripper above the handle  2.
-Push down on the handle First, put the gripper above the handle.
+Push the handle down First, the robot should align its gripper vertically with the handle by placing its gripper above it.
-    - When the robot's gripper is not vertically aligned with the handle, move the robot's gripper until the robot's gripper is vertically aligned with the handle and the robot's gripper is closed
+    - When the robot's gripper is not vertically aligned with handle, move the robot's gripper until the robot's gripper is vertically aligned with the handle
-    Now that the gripper is lined up, just push down on the handle.
+    Once the gripper is aligned with the handle, the robot should push down on the handle to activate it.
-    - When the robot's gripper is vertically aligned with the handle, move the robot's gripper until the robot's gripper is near the handle
+    - When the robot's gripper is vertically aligned with handle, move the robot's gripper until the robot's gripper is near the handle